Norkart/Leaflet-LayerConfig/README.md

 }
  ```

  To pass options to the layer simply add a options key to the layer.
-The options passed to the layer is in the same format as the LEaflet options found in the reference.
+The options passed to the layer is in the same format as the Leaflet options found in the reference.
- Some option keys support functions if you want to pass a function to Leaflet trough a web service you need to put it in a single line string.
+ Some option keys support functions if you want to pass a function to Leaflet through a web service you need to put it in a single line string.
 A minifier can help with that.
 This is because JSON does not support functions or multiline strings.

 ###Other supported layer types: